NannyML/nannyml/docs/tutorials/setting_up.rst

 Setting Up
 ======================================

-To use NannyML with a custom dataset some setup is required.
+To use NannyML with a new dataset some setup is required.
-These guides will detail the different steps to take and basic principles to grasp before getting started with monitoring models.
+These guides detail the different steps to take, and basic principles to grasp, before getting started with monitoring models.

 .. note::